 ALSO SEE: 2019 Honda Pilot Review

-Passport: A single engine option is offered in the form of a 24-valve 3.5L V6 producing 280 horsepower and 262 lb-ft of torque.
-All versions come equipped with Honda’s dandy nine-speed automatic, marking a departure from its Pilot cousin in which that desirable transmission only appears on the most expensive trims.
+Passport: A single engine option is offered in the form of a 24-valve, 3.5-liter V6 producing 280 horsepower and 262 lb-ft of torque.
+All versions come equipped with Honda’s dandy nine-speed automatic.

 Pilot: No matter how much cheddar you splash out on a 2019 Honda Pilot, one will find the familiar 3.5L V6 engine under it hood.
-Making the same 280 hp and 262 lb-ft of torque as the Passport, it is teamed with a 9-speed automatic is high-spec Touring and Elite trims.
-Everything else makes do with a six-cog unit.
+Making the same 280 hp and 262 lb-ft of torque as the Passport, it is teamed with a—yep, you guess it—a nine-speed auto.
 Direct injection and active noise cancellation do their part put the clamps on fuel economy and refinement.

-Bottom Line: The Passport offers a modern nine-speed automatic transmission at every price point, even the base models, making it a better buy using this measure.
-Strangely, despite having seats for more passengers, the three-row Pilot consistently weighs about 100 lbs less than a comparably equipped two-row Passport.
+Bottom Line: With both big-boy Hondas now featuring nine-speed autos across the board, it’s a draw on that front.
+Strangely, despite having seats for more passengers, the three-row Pilot consistently weighs about 100 lb less than a comparably equipped two-row Passport.
 In the real world, however, that mass is easily substituted by a Costco run or the family dog.

 Passport: This model makes it easy to compare fuel economy performance, as there is but a single engine and transmission combination across all trims.
 Two-wheel drive Passports are rated at 20 mpg in the city and 25 mpg on a highway cycle.
-Choosing to have power sent to all four wheels will ding fuel economy by a single mpg.
+Choosing to have power sent to all four wheels will ding fuel economy by a single mpg across the board.